JNjenga/steg/README.md

 ---

-Steg is a steganography implementation done using C. Steganography is the art of hiding information in plain sight, in this case inside an image.
+Steg is a steganography implementation done using C. Steganography is the art of hiding information inside other files, in this case inside an image.

  Can you see any difference ?